Documentation Guide

 ~~~~~~~~~

 We can link to code objects by enclosing them in single backticks.
 This linking will work for Python objects as well as certain packages like NumPy, SciPy, Astropy, and pandas.
 This linking is described in the section on Cross-referencing external packages.
 In-line code samples are typically enclosed in double backticks.
-To get inline code highlighting, use the :py: role for Python code or :bash: for code run in a terminal.
+To get inline code highlighting, use the :py: role for Python code.

 Here `plasmapy.particles` provides a linked reference to the